paleolimbot/wk/cran-comments.md

-This release fixes warnings as shown on the package check page.
+This release fixes several bugs and ensures the package can be built on Windows/arm.

 ## Test environments